cycle/docs/docs/en/entity-behaviors/uuid.md

 The `cycle/entity-behavior-uuid` package provides the ability to use `ramsey/uuid` as a Cycle ORM property type.

+> **Note** This package has been superseded by `cycle/entity-behavior-identifier`.
+> Read more about identifier generation in [Entity Behaviors: Identifiers](/docs/en/entity-behaviors/identifiers.md).

 ## Installation

 Install this package as a dependency using Composer.